easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 - A site-of-action model with a local response functionally linked to the local tissue concentration of a drug

 #### Plasma Concentration Model
 Due to difficulties in measuring drug concentrations at the site of action as well as the varied and complex nature of the chain of events from receptor binding to biological response, drug responses are often quantified indirectly through surrogate endpoints.
 Development of the pharmaocodynamic model began with a characterization of expected results by subject matter experts for a small library of drugs.
 The expected results were limited to whole-body biomarkers similar to vital signs (e.g. changes in heart rate, respiration rate, blood pressure, etc.).
 We treated the expected results as surrogate endpoints and used the common E<sub>max</sub> model to characterize the effects.
 Note that in this initial application, E<sub>max</sub> referred to the expected effect of the drug rather than the maximum effect of the drug.
 For that reason, overdose is not possible with most of the drugs in the current version of the engine.
 However, the simple E<sub>max</sub> model has been extended to a sigmoidal E<sub>max</sub> model; therefore, it is possible to shape the response curve to better match empirical data, and setting the true maximum effect is as simple as setting the correct value in the drug file.
 We are beginning to convert the pharmacodynamics of some drugs to the true E<sub>max</sub> model as data becomes available to us (see the [future work](@ref drugs-future) section).
-The pharmacodynamic effects included in the plasma concentration PD model are described in Table 4.
+The pharmacodynamic effects included in the plasma concentration PD model are described in @tableref {DrugsPharmacodynamicEffects}.

 <center>
-<i>Table 4.
-Pharmacodynamic effects modeled in the engine with descriptions and relevant ranges.</i>
+<i>@tabledef {DrugsPharmacodynamicEffects} Pharmacodynamic effects modeled in the engine with descriptions and relevant ranges.</i>
 </center>

 |	Pharmacodynamic Effect	|	Description 	|   Available Values   |